 Where to see the tulip fields

 The Netherlands is home to some of the most spectacular tulip fields in the world.
+Whether you’re strolling through curated gardens or cycling along endless rural fields, these spots offer a beautiful blend of nature, culture, and serenity.
 Here are some of the most popular places to see tulip fields in the Netherlands:

 We had many options, since there are many areas in Netherlands where you can see tulip fields.
-However, we decided to select Lisse – Keukenhof – Hillegom since they were easily reachable by train or bus, bike, and even on foot, making them the most suitable option for us.
+However, we decided to select Lisse – Keukenhof – Hillegom since they were easily reachable by public transport, making them the most suitable option for us.

 Lisse